 Up to a dozen coats are needed for traditional varnishes to give long-term protection and a great finish.
 The first coat on bare wood should be thinned with 30 per cent white spirit by volume, and the next two with 10-20 per cent of white spirit.
 This allows the varnish to penetrate the timber, providing greater protection and adhesion of subsequent layers.
 Sanding with progressively finer abrasive paper between coats, working up to 600 or 800 grit also helps to create a perfect finish.

 Applying coatings is all part and parcel of being a boat owner.
-For advice try reading: How to prepare and apply antifouling or How to finish your topsides: paint, polish or vinyl wraps plus a top tip from www.boats.com: Coppercoat: A Worthy Alternative to Traditional Antifouling.
+For advice try reading about how to prepare and apply antifouling or how to finish your topsides.